BuildingSync/website/schema/index.md

 #### Schema Versions

 BuildingSync<sup>®</sup> reset the numbering of the schema in 2016.
 If the schema version in use was published before 2016, then it is recommended to update to a more recent version (even though the version number may be lower than the version currently in use).
-The current release of BuildingSync is Version 1.0.

 - Development Version (contains latest changes that may not yet be released, use with caution)
     - Data Dictionary - Not available until release.